fohofmann/manuals/Singularity.md

 make
 sudo make install
 ```
-10. Use **singularity** at your instance to build your files.
+11. Use **singularity** at your instance to build your files.
-11. Exit with `exit`, stop your instance with `multipass stop singularity`
+12. Exit with `exit`, stop your instance with `multipass stop singularity`

+## Infos / Utilities
+- show current information using `multipass info singularity`
+- unmount directories using `multipass unmount singularity`

+## Remove
-12. If not needed anymore: Kill your instance with `multipass delete singularity` and remove remaining files with `multipass purge`.
+- If not needed anymore: Kill your instance with `multipass delete singularity` and remove remaining files with `multipass purge`.
+- If *multipass* not needed anymore: `$ sudo sh "/Library/Application Support/com.canonical.multipass/uninstall.sh"`